|

 the latter pictured below)

-A Central American Squirrel Monkey photographed during a FONT tour in Costa
+Above & below: Central American Squirrel Monkeys photographed during FONT tours in Costa

 Rica